evaesteban/IDD-Fa19-Lab3/README.md

 ### 3. Create your data logger!

+The data logger I created measures the percentage of time that you spend sitting in an incorrect posture.
+From the moment you clear the EEPROM with the potentiometer, it starts counting the number of seconds you spend with the top of your back not touching the chair.
+It also counts the number of seconds you spend sitting in total.
+It calculates the ratio of these two quantities, obtaining the percentage of time you spend sitting incorrectly.
+Once you finish your study session or the activity you are doing while sitting, you can use the potentiometer to indicate the end of the session and log the data.
+Using the potentiometer again, you can display the percentage of time on the serial monitor.
+You can then clear the data for the next session and keep reducing the percentage of time until you obtain 0% time sitting incorrectly!

 **a.
 Record and upload a short demo video of your logger in action.**

 [Link to Data Logger](//github.com/evaesteban/IDD-Fa19-Lab3/blob/master/Device_Video.mp4)